JetBrains/intellij-sdk-docs/topics/Window-sizes.md

 #### Example 2

-<control>Settings</control> dialog has the default <control>extra large</control> size 1000&nbsp;px.
-In the <control>Code Style settings for Java</control> set 400&nbsp;px as the minimum width of the code editor.
-This will make the dialog wider but will show more code
+The <control>Settings</control> dialog has the default <control>extra large</control> size 1000&nbsp;px.
+In <control>Code Style | Java</control> set 400&nbsp;px as the minimum width of the code editor.
+This will make the dialog wider but will show more code.

 <table style="none" border="false">
     <tr>